Jeb Bush: Impact on political party

 According to political scientist Susan MacManus from the University of South Florida, "In Florida, [Bush is] still perceived as conservative, especially on fiscal issues and even on social issues."

 Outside of Florida, fellow Republican leaders throughout the country have sought Bush's aid both on and off the campaign trail.
 Bush's out-of-state campaign visits include Kentucky, where Republican challenger Ernie Fletcher appeared with Bush and won that state's governorship in 2003, ending a 32-year streak of Democratic governors.
 In the first few months of 2014, Bush campaigned for New Mexico Gov. Susana Martinez, Nevada Gov. Brian Sandoval, Sen. Lamar Alexander (Tenn.), and David Jolly who won a special congressional election in Florida.

 Bush has been criticized by some in the Tea Party as not being sufficiently conservative, as he supports positions on immigration and Common Core that are unpopular with some conservatives.
 Bush publicly criticized the national Republican party for its adherence to "an orthodoxy that doesn't allow for disagreement" on June 11, 2012.
-In comments shared with Bloomberg View, Bush suggested that former Republican Presidents Ronald Reagan and George H. W. Bush would "have had a hard time" finding support in the contemporary GOP.
+In comments shared with Bloomberg View, Bush suggested that Ronald Reagan and his father would "have had a hard time" finding support in the contemporary GOP.

 In October 2013, Bush called for passage of immigration reform.
 In April 2014, Bush said of illegal immigration: "It's an act of love.
 It's an act of commitment to your family.
 I honestly think that that is a different kind of crime.
 There should be a price paid, but it shouldn't rile people up that people are actually coming to this country to provide for their families."

 Political interests

 From 2004 to 2007, Bush served as a board member for the National Assessment Governing Board (NAGB).
 Created by Congress, the board's purpose is to establish policy on reports examining K-12 students' academic progress in America's public and private schools.
 Since then Bush's education foundation has advocated for the Common Core State Standards Initiative.
 In October 2013, referring to opponents of the standards, Bush said that while "criticisms and conspiracy theories are easy attention grabbers", he instead wanted to hear their solutions to the problems in American education.

 In May 2006, Bush was approached to become the next commissioner of the National Football League.
 The outgoing commissioner, Paul Tagliabue, was searching for replacements.
 In response, Bush said on May 24, 2006, that "I'm Governor of the state of Florida and I intend to be Governor until I leave—which is January 2007."
 Roger Goodell eventually became the new NFL commissioner.

+In September 2024, Bush was one of several former governors to sign an open letter to all 50 current governors urging them to certify their states’ votes after the upcoming November election.